 How to Improve Global Workforce Collaboration One of the signature challenges of large organizations today is the unique set of issues they face when trying to improve the way their workers interact, communicate, and collaborate together.
 The collaborative environment in a typical enterprise is complex: A dozen or more time zones, vast distances between offices, regional cultural differences, corporate politics, bureaucracy, and differing technology capabilities all make it very challenging to improve the status quo.
 Even though increasing the effectiveness of collaboration is an activity that is highly likely to provide significant gains to how a business operates, it’s typically a fraught process.
-26 Sites That Pay You to Blog Writing paid post is perhaps the most straight forward ways to earn some revenue from blogging.
-The way pay post works hasn’t changed much; after reaching mutual agreement with advertisers, you write about them, they pay you.
-And if there is a 3rd party (middle man company) involve, they take cut.
-Most middle man company provides marketplace for advertisers to look for publishers, vice versa.
+It also doesn’t help, however, that some of the highest value collaboration scenarios are typically cross-border: Workers with business partners and suppliers, or workers with customers.
+This then is the key to improving the way a global workforce collaborates: Additional reading: Rethinking Work In the Collaborative Era Inputs.